How to Stop Email Tracking in Gmail

 How Email Tracking Works

 Definition: Email tracking detects when a unique image embedded inside an email is requested from a server.
+When the message is opened and images load, the server records the event.

 Disable Automatic Image Loading in Gmail